 Penalty: $300.

-(2) In subregulation (1) “hired bicycle” means a bicycle for the time being let out on hire —
+(2) In subregulation (1) hired bicycle means a bicycle for the time being let out on hire —

 (a) by the Authority in the course of operating a business of hiring bicycles; or

 (b) by any person in the course of operating such a business under an arrangement made with the Authority.